 Scenario Planning Prepares You for Multiple Outcomes

-Business rarely unfolds exactly as planned.
-Running best-case, worst-case, and expected scenarios allows your tax strategy to flex with actual performance.
+Business rarely unfolds exactly as planned, so software can support side-by-side comparisons of multiple tax scenarios on a single page.
+Long-term projections are better interpreted as scenario analyses, not fixed predictions.
 If revenue comes in higher than expected, you’re ready with a plan.
-If it falls short, you’ve already mapped out the adjustments.
+If it falls short, you’ve already mapped out the adjustments, even though projections become less precise as market conditions change.

 Common Tax Planning Mistakes That Stem from Missing Forecasts